Mounika-Routhu/Technical-stuff/Interview questions/react theory.md

       console.log(user.name); // 'Alice'

-      // After this line, `user` is no longer needed user = null; // manually remove the reference
+      // After this line, `user` is no longer needed
     }
     ```
-    - When we set user = null, there are no more references to that object.
+    - there are no more references to that object once the function execution is completed.
     - The garbage collector will clean it up automatically in the background.
 3. But, GC only works if there are no references to the object.
 4. If you create a timer, or add event listener that will get attached to window(gloabl obj).